blinkbitcoin/blink-for-woocommerce/docs/security/ssrf-policy.md

 64 KiB and read as a stream, connect and total timeouts are 5 and 10 seconds, and curl is restricted to HTTP(S) protocols.

+Rule 7 depends on the transport.
+Guzzle passes pins and the protocol restriction to curl and nothing else, so on a PHP build without the extension they would be dropped silently and the guarantee would quietly become advisory.
+A request that carries pins the transport cannot honour is therefore **refused** rather than sent unpinned, and `ext-curl` is a declared dependency.
+Requests with nothing to pin — the local-development case below — are unaffected.

 ### Why containment instead of a public suffix list

 The rule this replaces compared the last two labels of each host.
 For an address